dylancunliffe/dylancunliffe.github.io/_posts/2025-12-01-telemetry-pcb.md

 I also utilized **System Partitioning** for the thermal sensors.
 Instead of relying solely on onboard sensors, I designed external I2C interfaces with local power and pull-ups, allowing the unit to monitor remote vehicle components (like battery cells) rather than just PCB ambient temperature.

 ![PCB Zoning Strategy](/assets/img/Gemini_Generated_Image_v5elc5v5elc5v5el.png)
-*Figure 4: PCB Layout highlighting the strict zoning of Analog, Digital, and Power domains.*
+*Figure 3: PCB Layout highlighting the strict zoning of Analog, Digital, and Power domains.*

 ---

 ### **Result**
 The final design is a compact, 2-layer PCB routed in **Altium Designer**.
-It demonstrates a "Safety First" hardware philosophy, ensuring that the board not only functions on a bench but survives the harsh electrical environment of an automotive chassis.

 ### **Tools & Technologies**
 * **EDA:** Altium Designer